 Everybody needs a good way to use up bananas that end up getting overly ripe sitting on the counter.
 My girls go through phases where they are obsessed with bananas and can’t get enough of them and then suddenly they decide they don’t want anymore and I’m left with a bunch of bananas turning spotty before I know it.

 When that happens and the bananas are past their prime, nobody in our house will go anywhere near them.
 That’s when I either peel, slice, and freeze the bananas or bake up a batch of coconut lime glazed banana bread or these easy banana nut muffins.
 The frozen bananas can be used in recipes in the future and are perfect for smoothies, too.

 This is my favorite basic banana bread recipe that I have been making for years.
 It uses lots of bananas for major banana flavor, which is great because when we have overly ripe bananas, it’s usually a bunch of them, not just one or two.

-There is just a hint of cinnamon in the muffins, which really makes a difference and they have beautiful, golden brown muffin tops.
-You can sprinkle a few extra chopped walnuts on top of the muffins, if you want, and they nicely toasted in the oven while the muffins are baking.
+- There is just a hint of cinnamon in these moist banana muffins, which really makes a difference and they have beautiful, golden brown muffin tops.
+You can sprinkle a few extra chopped walnuts on top of the muffins, if you want, and they get nicely toasted in the oven while the muffins are baking.

-If you love muffins, you should also check out my favorite Morning Glory Muffins that are loaded with shredded carrots, zucchini, apple, coconut, and pecans, or these deliciously sweet Raspberry Streusel Muffins!
+- Morning Glory Muffins (these babies are loaded with shredded carrots, zucchini, apple, coconut, and pecans

 - 3-4 ripe bananas, mashed